France–India relations: Strategic partnership

 The France–India partnership covers all aspects of bilateral cooperation with a strategic component.
 It is based on close cooperation in the sectors of defense, civil nuclear energy, space and security (including cyber security, counter-terrorism, and intelligence), and now includes a strong Indo-Pacific component.

+India-France Strategic Partnership was officially launched in 1998.

 This strategic partnership has benefited from sustained political investments made at the highest levels of decision making.
 The longstanding relationship between France and India has led to extensive cooperation in the domains of aerospace, civil nuclear energy, and military matters.
 Science and technology cooperation, deep-rooted cultural ties, and a historically francophile literary and fine arts community in India have provided solid foundations for the strategic relationship.
 In November 2011, the Foundation for National Security Research in New Delhi published India's Strategic Partners: A Comparative Assessment, ranking India's top strategic partners with a score out of 90 points.
 Russia ranked the highest at 62, followed by the United States (58), France (51), UK (41), Germany (37), and Japan (34).

 France's voting patterns in the UN Security Council on matters of core interest to India has endeared the country as an all-weather friend of India.
 France was one of the few nations who did not condemn India's nuclear tests in 1998.
 It supported India's bid to become a permanent member of the UN Security Council and the G-8.
 France is one of the largest suppliers of nuclear fuel to India, and signed a "Framework Agreement for Civil Nuclear Co-operation" in January 2008.
 After India's waiver from the Nuclear Suppliers Group (NSG), both nations signed an agreement that would pave the way for the sale of French-made nuclear reactors to India on 30 September 2008.
 France is a major supplier of military equipment to India.
 Procurement of Dassault Mirage 2000 fighter aircraft and a squadron of DCNS s (called s) are examples of strategic defence acquisitions.
 The armed-services of both nations conduct joint-exercises on an annual basis.
 France and India also maintain a discreet "strategic dialogue" that covers joint cooperation against terrorism.
 The strategic autonomy of the French Force de frappe resonates well within Indian strategic circles.

 French Overseas regions of Réunion and Mayotte establish French sovereign presence in the Indian Ocean.
 Réunion has a significant ethnic Indian population colloquially called Malbars, which includes all Réunionnais of Indian origin.
 Réunion's location in the Indian Ocean makes France ideally positioned to leverage advantages of the Neighbourhood first policy and Indian Ocean outreach priorities which were announced by the government of Narendra Modi.